leonitousconforti/the-moby-effect/README.md

 - Version negotiating: either install a specific version for the moby api that you are targeting or just keep your docker install somewhat up-to-date and you should have no problems

+- Promise/callback api: this project is built on-top of effect-ts and uses it quite extensively.
+While it would be simple to wrap all the apis in `Effect.runPromise` calls, I don't want to do that because you lose the error management, scheduling, concurrency that effect makes so elegant.
+If you don't want to adopt effect-ts into your entire stack/project, don't fear, you can either wrap everything in a `Effect.runPromise` call or use an effect ManagedRuntime where you are using the-moby-effect.

 ## WIP/Todo :construction:

 - Add more examples